George Koltanowski: Later years

 Many of Koltanowski's relatives were murdered in the Holocaust.
 Koltanowski survived because he happened to be on a chess tour of South America and was in Guatemala when the war broke out.
 In 1940, the United States Consul in Cuba saw Koltanowski giving a chess exhibition in Havana and decided to grant him a U.S. visa.

 Koltanowski met his wife Leah on a blind date in New York in 1944.
 They settled in San Francisco in 1947.
 Koltanowski became the chess columnist for the San Francisco Chronicle, which carried his chess column every day for the next 52 years until his death, publishing an estimated 19,000 columns.
+Even after his death, twenty-two more columns appeared bearing his name, before Shelby Lyman took over.

 The FIDE named him International Arbiter in 1960.

 Koltanowski played a newspaper game against grandmaster Paul Keres.
 Following a system similar to that adopted in the Kasparov versus The World match, readers would vote on moves and send them into the Chronicle.
 Koltanowski would select the move actually played, and would award points and prizes to his readers for their selections.
 However, after about only 25 moves, Keres abruptly stopped the game and declared himself the winner by adjudication.
 Koltanowski disagreed and showed analysis which seemed to give him at least an even game.
 Keres, an Estonian, may have been ordered by his Soviet handlers to stop playing.

 Koltanowski had his own organization, the Chess Friends of Northern California, which resisted the USCF rating system and dominated Northern California Chess through the mid-1960s.
 Koltanowski later decided "if you can't beat 'em, join 'em".
 He won election as President of the United States Chess Federation in 1974.
 He also directed every US Open from 1947 until the late 1970s.
 He was sometimes referred to as the "Dean of American Chess."

 Perhaps Koltanowski's most remarkable accomplishment was that he made his living entirely from chess.
 He wrote many books; his best-known work is Adventures of a Chess Master, published by David McKay Co. in 1955.
 In it, he recounts primarily his tours giving blindfolded simultaneous exhibitions.
 He also wrote books on the Colle System which he sold by mail order.
 He taught a system which would enable even rank beginners to get out of the opening with a playable game.
 This saved his students the trouble of memorizing vast amounts of chess opening theory.
 However, he never played this opening himself against strong opponents.

 Koltanowski's books contained many statements and anecdotes which were factually incorrect.
 They were also lax in terms of spelling and editorial standards.

 Koltanowski died of congestive heart failure in San Francisco in 2000 at the age of 96.